 The UK’s diplomatic missions administer the program.
 The missions have considerable autonomy to choose grant themes and grant-making processes that are consistent with the overall aims of the Fund.

 In many cases, eligibility criteria for the Prosperity Fund are broad to include civil society organizations, government institutions, universities, research organizations, and business organizations.
 However, eligibility has to be confirmed case by case.

 In the countries and regions which participate in the Fund, the UK’s diplomatic missions announce calls for proposals.
 Each call provides eligibility criteria, application forms, and the submission deadline.

 Geographical Distribution of Grant Activities in Developing Countries

-The Prosperity Fund operates in the following developing and emerging countries, applying the geographical framework of the Terra Viva Grants Directory.
+In 2015-2016, the Prosperity Fund (which preceded the Cross-Country Prosperity Fund) operated in the following developing and emerging countries, applying the geographical framework of the Terra Viva Grants Directory.

 East Asia: China

 South Asia: India

 Eurasia and Central Asia: Turkey

 Notes: (i) The Prosperity Fund also made grants in South Korea and regionally for Africa, Latin America, and Southeast Asia.